TurBoss/TurBoLink/README.md

 ===================

-copy the bin file to any place on the SD card,  placing it on /MOS has issues don't place the bin there
+Copy the bin file to any place on the SD card,  placing it on /MOS has issues don't place the bin there

 ```